gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 \indent Now we are ready to discuss an ANOVA table since we know about each of its components.
-Note the general format of the ANOVA table is in Table \@ref(tab:Table3-2)^[Make sure you can work from left to right and up and down to fill in the ANOVA table given just the necessary information to determine the other components or from a study description to complete the *DF* part of the table -- there are always questions like these on exams...]:
+Note the general format of the ANOVA table is in Table \@ref(tab:Table3-2)^[Make sure you can work from left to right and top down to fill in the ANOVA table given just the necessary information to determine the other components or from a study description to complete the *DF* part of the table -- there are always questions like these on exams...]:
 \index{ANOVA table}

-\newpage

 (ref:tab3-2) General One-Way ANOVA table.